Michael Massey Player Props: Royals vs. Phillies

 Phillies Pitching Rankings

-- The nine strikeouts per nine innings put together by the Phillies pitching staff ranks 11th in MLB.
+- The pitching staff for the Phillies has a collective 9.1 K/9, the 10th-best in MLB.

-- The Phillies have the 11th-ranked team ERA across all league pitching staffs (3.98).
+- The Phillies' 4.03 team ERA ranks 11th among all MLB pitching staffs.

-- The right-hander's most recent appearance was on Saturday against the Pittsburgh Pirates, when he threw 4 2/3 innings, surrendering five earned runs while giving up nine hits.
+- The righty's last time out was on Monday against the Miami Marlins, when he tossed 6 2/3 innings, surrendering two earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.